 - 38 Easy Japanese Recipes Everyone Can Make at Home

-Quick Tips on How to Make The Best of Pantry Meals
+Quick Tips on How to Make the Best of Pantry Meals

 1. Build your pantry staples based on categories and shelf life

 Start with the type of food/ cuisine you prefer to eat and cook.
-Then build the pantry based on grains, freezer-friendly proteins, frozen vegetables, essential seasonings.
+Then build the pantry based on grains, freezer-friendly proteins, frozen vegetables, and essential seasonings.
 Go for longer shelf-life ingredients.
 For example, root vegetables such as carrots and potatoes.

-For cooking Japanese food, you need to stock up these 6 must-have condiments.
+For cooking Japanese food, you need to stock up on these 6 must-have condiments.
 Dried ingredients such as dried kombu, dried wakame, nori sheet, tofu, and dried mushrooms are well-worth adding too.

 2. Simplify & improvise

 You can still enjoy some of your favorite dishes even when you don’t have access to fresh foods.
 Emergency meals are about simplification and improvisation.
 Skip non-essential garnishes or cut down on one or two ingredients on the list.
 Use eggs, tofu, or mushrooms – these 3 powerful ingredients make wonderful stand-ins for many recipes.

 3. Use recipes as your guide